Project description. Complete English

 Important in this respect is that the institutions where light opera and vaudevilles were performed from a "habermasian" point of view were part of the private domain, with various degrees of accessibility to the public, and some of the dramatic institutions, at least in the early stages, represented hardly more than an extension of the intimate family sphere, a fact that had consequences for how actors, singers and musicians regarded themselves as performers.

-The sources must be analysed in a wide cultural and social perspective, and with strong emphasis on central milieus and figures.
-The empirical material in question will be quite varied and in- clude music scores, sheet music and other historical sources from libraries and archives in Norway and abroad.
+The sources must be analyzed in a wide cultural and social perspective, and with strong emphasis on central milieus and figures.
+The empirical material in question will be quite varied and include music scores, sheet music and other historical sources from libraries and archives in Norway and abroad.
 Different methods will be required, from traditional musicological style analysis to critical historical methods, depending on the sources in question.